 Community Activity Centres are identified on Map 1: Urban Structure Map of the Municipal Development Plan.
 These are areas of moderate job and population growth with connections to primary transit such as LRT.
-There are two Community Activity Centres in the Westbrook Communities Plan area.
-One is located at Westbrook Station, the other is located at the commercial area north of Richmond Road SW at 51 Street SW.
+There are two Community Activity Centres in the Riley Communities.
+One is located at North Hill Mall while the other is located at Riley Park Village, also known as the Grace Hospital site.

 - a.
-Policies for the Westbrook Station Community Activity Centre are contained in the transit station areas section. - b.
-Policies for the Community Activity Centre north of Richmond Road at 51 Street SW are contained in the Comprehensive Planning Sites section.
+Policies for the Community Activity Centre located at North Hill Mall are contained in the Comprehensive Planning Sites section. - b.
+Policies for the Community Activity Centre at the Riley Park Village (Grace Hospital) site are contained in the Comprehensive Planning Sites section.

-2.5.4 Neighbourhood Activity Centres
+2.5.4.2.
+Neighbourhood Activity Centres

-Neighbourhood Activity Centres are small mixed-use nodes located within communities that provide opportunities for local job and population growth as well as varied community activities.
+Neighbourhood Activity Centres are small mixed-use areas located within communities that provide opportunities for local job and population growth as well as varied community activities.
+These activity centres have a small residential catchment area, are walkable destinations for local communities, and are intended to accommodate moderate intensification.